Skip to main content

 Triggers

-If Dashboard detects a collision of these values for enrolled or enrolling devices, an alert may be displayed with a link to filter the Clients list down to those devices which are suspect.
+If Dashboard detects a collision of these values for enrolled or enrolling devices, an alert may be displayed with a link to filter the clients list down to those devices which are suspected.
 These values are important for both SM and other software; on mobile devices, these values can affect the device's ability to connect to the cellular grid.

 Triggers